MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/cordova-apps/index.md

 * Windows: <your project name>/platforms/windows/assets/www/js

 ## Previewing an application's web resources
 A Cordova application's web resources can be previewed either in the iOS Simulator, Android Emulator, Windows Emulator, or physical devices.
-In {{ site.data.keys.product }}, two additional live-preview options are available: IBM Mobile Browser Simulator and Simple Browser rendering.
+In {{ site.data.keys.product }}, two additional live-preview options are available: {{ site.data.keys.mf_mbs_full }} and Simple Browser rendering.

 > <span class="glyphicon glyphicon-exclamation-sign" aria-hidden="true"></span> **Security Restriction:** You can preview your web resources, however not all {{ site.data.keys.product_adj }} JavaScript APIs are supported by the simulator.
 In particular, the OAuth protocol is not fully supported.
-However, you can test calls to adapters with WLResourceRequest.
+However, you can test calls to adapters with `WLResourceRequest`.
 In this case,
 >
-> * Security checks are not run on the server-side and security challenges are not sent to the client that runs in Mobile Browser Simulator.
+> * Security checks are not run on the server-side and security challenges are not sent to the client that runs in the {{ site.data.keys.mf_mbs }}.
 > * If you do not use the {{ site.data.keys.mf_server }} in a development environment , register a confidential client that has the adapter's scope in its list of allowed scopes.
 You can define a confidential client with the {{ site.data.keys.mf_console }}, by using the Runtime/Settings menu.
 For more information about confidential clients, see [Confidential clients](../../authentication-and-security/confidential-clients).
 >
 > **Note:** The {{ site.data.keys.mf_server }} in a development environment includes a confidential client "test" that has an unlimited allowed scope ("*").
 By default mfpdev app preview uses this confidential client.